Companies With The Most Electrician Job Openings In The Nation (Updated For 2021)

 The U.S. Army currently has approximately 1,018,000 total uniformed personnel (this includes branches like the Army National Guard and the Army Reserve).

-install transformers, junction boxes, circuit breakers, service panels, switches, electrical boxes, and lightning rods.
+- Interior Electrician: (Note: Training is provided for this job).
+The Interior Electrician must be able toinstall transformers, junction boxes, circuit breakers, service panels, switches, electrical boxes, and lightning rods.
 The electrician must also be able to read blueprints, wire plans and repair orders to determine layouts/repair.
 They must have the capacity to test equipment for the operational conduction of circuits, inspect power distribution systems, shorts in wires and faulty equipment, as well as repair and replace faulty wiring and lighting fixtures.

-Field Service Technicians inspect, test, troubleshoot, perform start-up and collect data of low, medium and high voltage (to 500kV) electrical systems, and relay calibration and power metering.
+- Field Service Technician: Field Service Technicians inspect, test, troubleshoot, perform start-up and collect data of low, medium and high voltage (to 500kV) electrical systems, and relay calibration and power metering.
 The Field Service Technician also performs instrument transformer tests, power transformer testing (Doble, TTR, Insulation Resistance, etc.), electro-mechanical and solid state relay testing, cable testing (Tan Delta, Power Factor, VLF, DC Hipot), and Low, Medium and High voltage switchgear and circuit breaker testing.

 Like the Army National Guard, electricians in the Army must have a robust knowledge of electrical systems and must be able to perform a full range of electrical tasks.
 These are not generalist positions like those offered by Vivint Smart Homes.
 They demand the ability to perform complex electrical tasks.